expo/expo-github-action/README.md

 3. [Example workflows](#example-workflows)
 4. [Things to know](#things-to-know)

 ## What's inside?

 Within this Expo action, you have full access to the [Expo CLI][link-expo-cli] itself.
 That means you can perform any command like login, publish, and build.
 Also, this action takes care of authentication when both `expo-username` and `expo-password` variables are defined.

-> You don't necessarily need this action to use Expo.
-> You can also add `expo-cli` as a dependency to your project and use `npx expo ...` for example.
-> However, when you do that you need to perform authentication yourself.

 ## Used variables